 CNP's leverage metrics (26.3% adjusted financial leverage and 31.2% total leverage as of year-end 2019) are consistent with a strong credit profile.
 The group's earnings coverage, at 8.3x in 2019 includes 100% of the profits of CNP's Brazilian operations, while only 51.75% of these earnings are effectively available for the holding.
-When adjusted for this, earnings coverage would be at around 7.0x, which is more in line with an A credit profile, and could fall further under the term of the new agreement signed with Caixa Economica Eederal.
+When adjusted for this, earnings coverage would be at around 7.0x, which is more in line with an A credit profile.
+The earnings coverage could go down following the new agreement signed with Caixa Economica Federal, but to a limited extent as the business in Brazil continues to grow.